fingerprintjs/fingerprintjs/contributing.md

 ### How to build

-To build the distribution files of FingerprintJS that can be used in browser directly, run:
+To build the distribution files of FingerprintJS that can be used in a browser directly, run:

 ```bash
 yarn build